 Our worship rota follows a varied programme of opportunities for all children and adults to engage with God, if they wish.

-Monday is a whole school worship delivered by Miss Brack or Mr Danson.
+Monday is a whole school worship delivered by the teachers on a rota.
 This is our first gathering of the week and a time to come together as a family.

-Tuesday Worship is led by other teachers in the school.
+Tuesday Worship is led by Miss Brack and Mr Danson.
 Wednesday is our visitor worship where we welcome visitors from many faiths and organisations to lead.
 Our newest visitors are the Imam from the mosque in Scunthorpe and Mr Carr from the Evangelical church.